64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Summon Magic: He attacks in a manner similar to Bayonetta, with giant fists summoned from runes.
 A closer look reveals that they're actually the arms of his angel form.

 A Knight in Shining Armor who wields a shovel against any evildoers who wish to do harm.
 Kind, clever, and bound by the Code of Shovelry, Shovel Knight takes up his weapon to stop the Enchantress and her Order of No Quarter and find his beloved partner, Shield Knight.
-The shovel-bladed hero appears as an Assist Trophy in Ultimate, becoming the second representative of an indie developer in the franchise (after CommanderVideo in 4) and the first to show up during actual gameplay; fitting, as he was one of the more well-known indie characters in recent years, as well as a popular choice for Smash.
+The shovel-bladed hero appears as an Assist Trophy in Ultimate, becoming the second representative of an indie developer in the franchise (after CommanderVideo as a Trophy in Wii U) and the first to show up during actual gameplay; fitting, as he was one of the more well-known indie characters in recent years, as well as a popular choice for Smash.

 - Blade on a Stick: The basis of his Shovel Blade.
 Obvious usage aside, it's pretty much a spear with a very sharp shovel head as a tip.